vinezombie/vinezombie/README.md

 ## Optional Features

-`vinezombie` aims to have minimal mandatory dependencies.
+`vinezombie` aims to have feature gates and minimum mandatory dependencies to allow you to use only what you need.
 The default feature set is designed to be enough to write IRC bots, and includes the following:

+* `abstract`: Uses `ircmsg` and `state`.
+Adds abstractions of the raw IRC protocol.
-* `base64`: Adds base64 encoding/decoding.
-Required for SASL.
+* `base64`: Required for SASL.
+Adds base64 encoding/decoding.
+* `client`: Uses `ircmsg`.
-* `client`: Adds utilities for building client-side IRC software.
+Adds utilities for building client-side IRC software.
+* `ircmsg`: Adds representations of IRC messages.
+* `state`: Adds types for representing network state.

 The following optional features are also available:

+* `serde`:
-* `serde`: Adds implementations of `Serialize`+`Deserialize` for certain types.
+Adds implementations of `Serialize`+`Deserialize` for certain types.
+* `tokio`:
-* `tokio`: Adds functions for Tokio-based I/O.
+Adds functions for Tokio-based I/O.
+* `whoami`:
-* `whoami`: Enables functions for creating strings from local user info.
+Enables functions for creating strings from local user info.

 ## License